Motivic construction of cohomological invariants: Introduction

-between the Milnor K-theory and the Galois cohomology is an isomorphism.
+between the Milnor K-theory and the Galois cohomology of a field $k$ with $\mathrm{char}\,k\ne p$ is an isomorphism.

-The case $p=2$ of the Bloch-Kato conjecture is known as the Milnor conjecture.
+The case $p=2$ of the Bloch--Kato conjecture is known as the Milnor conjecture.

-The proof of the Bloch-Kato conjecture goes as follows.
-Given a pure symbol $u$ in $H^n(k,\mu_p^{\otimes n})$ M.~Rost constructs a splitting variety $X_u$ for $u$ with some additional properties (If $p=2$ one takes norm quadrics, for $n=2$ one takes Severi-Brauer varieties, for $p=3$ the construction is based on the Merkurjev-Suslin varieties (see \cite{S08} for an explicit construction for $p=n=3$), for $p\ge 5$ the construction is implicit).
+The proof of the Bloch--Kato conjecture goes as follows.
+Given a pure symbol $u$ in $H_{et}^n(k,\mu_p^{\otimes n})$ M.~Rost constructs a splitting variety $X_u$ for $u$ with some additional properties (If $p=2$ one takes norm quadrics, for $n=2$ one takes Severi--Brauer varieties, for $p=3$ the construction is based on the Merkurjev--Suslin varieties; see \cite{S08} for an explicit construction for $p=n=3$).
 Then V.~Voevodsky using the category of his motives and symmetric powers splits off a certain direct summand $M_u$ from the motive of $X_u$ (see \cite{Vo03}).
 The motive $M_u$ is called the {\it generalized Rost motive}.

 Later Rost was able to simplify Voevodsky's construction and found the same motive $M_u$ staying inside the category of classical Chow motives (see \cite{Ro07}).
 His main idea was to produce an algebraic cycle on $X_u$ called a {\it special correspondence} (see Definition~\ref{special}), forget about the symbol $u$ and use the special correspondence to construct the motive $M_u$.
 This motive is used then to construct exact triangles in the category of Voevodsky's motives.
-These triangles essentially involve mixed motives, in particular, deviate from the category of classical Chow motives, and are used (among other results of Rost and Voevodsky) to finish the proof of the Bloch-Kato conjecture.
+These triangles essentially involve mixed motives, in particular, deviate from the category of classical Chow motives, and are used (among other results of Rost and Voevodsky) to finish the proof of the Bloch--Kato conjecture.

-The symbol $u$ is a cohomological invariant of the variety $X_u$ (see \cite[Theorem~7.3]{Vo03}).
-Apart from this, one can notice that the special correspondences of Rost resemble the algebraic cycles that we construct in the proof of our motivic decompositions (see \cite[Lemma~5.2]{Ro07} and \cite[Lemma~4.15]{PSZ}).
+The symbol $u$ is a cohomological invariant of the variety $X_u$ (see \cite[Theorem~6.19]{Vo03}).
+Aside from that, one can notice that the special correspondences of Rost resemble the algebraic cycles that we construct in the proof of our motivic decompositions (compare \cite[Lemma~5.2]{Ro07} and \cite[Lemma~5.7]{PSZ}).

-Summarizing: The technique developed by Rost and Voevodsky in the proof of the Bloch-Kato conjecture gives a way to produce algebraic cycles and motives out of cohomological invariants of varieties.
+Summarizing: The technique developed by Rost and Voevodsky in the proof of the Bloch--Kato conjecture gives a way to produce algebraic cycles and motives out of cohomological invariants of varieties.